simonbs/Runestone/README.md

 - Add a page guide.
 - Automatically detects if a file is using spaces or tabs for indentation.

+## Getting Started

+Coming.

+## Documentation

+The documentation os all public types is available at [docs.runestone.app](https://docs.runestone.app).
+The documentation is generated from the Swift code using Apple's [DocC documentation compiler](https://developer.apple.com/documentation/docc).

 ## Performance

 Runestone was built to be fast.
 It's good performance is by far mostly thanks to Tree-sitter's incremental parsing and [AvalonEdit's approach for managing lines in a document](https://github.com/icsharpcode/AvalonEdit/blob/master/ICSharpCode.AvalonEdit/Document/DocumentLineTree.cs).